 (You don’t ever have to admit this was helpful…)

-1. Create a Shared iCal Calendar
+1. Create a Shared Calendar on your iPhone

 I apologize if this shocks you, but I am about to describe how my wife and I have been coordinating our family’s schedule for the past three years since our little boy was born.